The History of Blundell's

 To start, oversee and continue his great work Peter Blundell appointed local merchants and gentry as the first Feoffees.
 According to his will they were to be hereditary and, as a father or uncle died, a son or nephew was appointed to the body.
 In modern times there have been reorganizations consonant with the march of time, but there have been Heathcoat Amorys on the Governing Body continuously for 150 years and the first Fursdon to be a Feoffee was elected 250 years ago.

 The flow of scholars and clergy continued through the centuries.
 Numerous Hanoverian bishops, including George III’s tutor, culminated with Frederick Temple, the Archbishop of Canterbury who crowned Edward VII.
 The men of letters have ranged from Bampfylde Moore Carew who produced a ‘best selling’ account of his career as ‘King of the Gypsies’ in the 1750s, through Richard Blackmore, who penned ‘Lorna Doone’ a century later.
 John Squire (1901-2) knighted for his services to literature, and John Hollands (1946-1951) who wrote a novel of the Korean War which sold over a million copies in the 1950s.
-Through the mists of time we glimpse, among a host of scientists, William Buckland (1797-98) the great geologist and A V Hill (1900-5) the winner of a Nobel Prize for Biology.
+Through the mists of time we glimpse, among a host of scientists, William Buckland (1797-98) the great geologist and A V Hill (1900-5) the winner of the Nobel Prize in 'Physiology or Medicine' in 1922.
 A Blundell’s Balliol Scholar, Thomas Davey, was Master of Balliol at a time when another Blundellian was Provost of Oriel, and a Sidney Scholar, Knox Shaw (1900-1905) became Master of Sidney Sussex.
 The present Master of Selwyn, Professor R.J.
 Bowring (Westlake 1960-1964), is also an Old Blundellian.

 Blundellians have been present at the great events of our history.
 There was a Blundellian, J H Hill (1792-6) at Waterloo, another, W Morris (1846-7) was at the Charge of the Light Brigade.
 Both were wounded.
 Blundellians were foremost in all parts of the Victorian Empire, and gave their lives in the Boer War and the two World Wars.
 Every year sees numerous obituaries added to the School Archives of men who have served their country well in the affairs of the 20th Century.